 - We perform complete restoration services, ranging from simple classic-car maintenance to full rotisserie, show-quality restorations.

-- We currently have 18 people on staff, including dedicated metal fabricators, mechanics, body technicians, painters, video / TV production, photography, web development, and administration.
+- We currently have 18 people on staff, including dedicated metal fabricators, mechanics, body technicians, painters, interior technicians, video / TV production, photography, web development, and administration.

 How much does a restoration cost?